Catawba Valley French Bulldogs and Pugs

 If it is absolutely impossible for it to happen,

-Quality French Bulldog or Pug Litters - the Caviar of Dog Breeding (In Expenses Alone!)
+Quality French Bulldog Litter - the Caviar of Dog Breeding (In Expenses Alone!)

 Timing Testing of Bitch - progesterone & LH testing to determine optimum breeding dates